 Rosie & the Riveters never planned to get political.
 But opening a newspaper or watching the news these days made it impossible to see the status of women around the world and stay silent.
 The result is Ms. Behave - a collection of gritty, sultry, vintage-inspired folk anthems that paint a portrait of a woman’s voice in a man’s world.

-Rosie & the Riveters believe women are the world’s greatest untapped resource which is why they invest 20% of merchandise profits in microfinance initiatives through KIVA.org.
+Rosie & the Riveters invests 20% of their merchandise profits into women’s projects and businesses around the world through KIVA.org.
 They’ve helped women like Alice in Kenya expand her horticulture farm and Maria in Ecuador purchase a sewing machine for her tailoring business.
-To date, they’ve contributed almost $9,000 to over 180 projects around the world.
+To date, they’ve contributed more than $12k to over 300 projects around the world.